eelcoh/k3d-howto/README.md

 $ k3d delete cluster play
 ```
 ## What's next
 Now you've seen how to create a Kubernetes cluster, you may want to dive into that other big thing, the Service Mesh.
-Try to get Istio running on this cluster, and inspect it with Kalio..
+Try to get Istio running on this cluster, and inspect it with Kiali.

 ## Attribution
 I did not make this all up.
 I used multiple sources, and combined these into a sinle story.
 Most notably: